wp-plugins/jetpack-extras/readme.txt

 This Plugin Used to include a Pinterest sharing button, however this is now Part of JetPack Core.

-*   Additional Twitter button elements/arguments, for recommended Twitter account following (via and related)
+*   Twitter Button added Via
+*   Twitter Button added Related (username/optional description format)

 *   Ability to turn on/off the [DNT Twitter](https://dev.twitter.com/docs/tweet-button#optout) button mode
 *   Adds the ability to make the Twitter button share the WP.me url, if that JetPack module in use, [As suggested by SkipTweets on Twitter](http://skipsloan.com/?p=175)